Who are the best cheap players for a Gameweek 33 Bench Boost?

 The in-form Seagulls are looking far from ‘on the beach’ at present.
 Sitting just six points behind fifth-placed Liverpool, things are looking up for Fabian Hurzeler’s side in every sense.

 Their defence has been a key component of this upturn, where Jan Paul van Hecke (£4.5m) continues to impress.
-Only four defenders currently exceed his 33 points from Gameweek 26 onwards.
-In that time, he lies top among them for DefCon points (10) and clean sheets (three).
+He’s delivered DefCon points, a clean sheet and/or an attacking return in six of his last seven games.

 Teammate Ferdi Kadioglu (£4.4m) is also flying under the radar.
-The Turkish international has 22 points across the last four Gameweeks, twice picking up a couple of bonuses in addition to two clean sheets and an assist.
-Since Gameweek 28, his four shots rank joint-10th among defenders, while five passes into the penalty area are joint-fifth.
+The Turkish international has 27 points across the last six Gameweeks, while he’s pretty nailed: he’s started 28 Gameweeks in a row now.
 Owned by a mere 0.4%, he’s an intriguing differential.

 Facing a Spurs with the worst home record in the division offers plenty of promise, even though former head coach Roberto De Zerbi is now in charge of the relegation candidates.
 Hosting Chelsea won’t scare them either, given they’ve won their last three matches in all competitions, and three of four at home, against the Blues.